 In July 2023, the Company entered into a Sublease with Neurocrine for office space in San Diego, California which became the Company's headquarters in August 2023.
 Under the terms of the Sublease, the Company leased the second floor of the building, including certain furniture and fixtures, located at 12790 El Camino Real in San Diego, California consisting of approximately 35,016 rentable square feet of office space.
 The term of this non-cancellable lease commenced on July 21, 2023, and will end on July 31, 2031.
 The Company is subleasing the premises for \$1.0 million in the first year with 3% annual increases in each subsequent year.
+The

-The Sublease included rent abatement for the second through the seventh full calendar months of the lease term.
+Sublease included rent abatement for the second through the seventh full calendar months of the lease term.
 In lieu of a cash security deposit under the Sublease, Bank of America issued on the Company's behalf an irrevocable standby letter of credit in the amount of \$0.5 million.
-The letter of credit is secured by a deposit of \$0.5 million with the same bank.
-In applying ASC 842, the Company elected the practical expedient to not separate non-lease components from lease components and concluded the Sublease should be classified as an operating lease.
-As the Sublease did not provide an implicit rate, the Company used its incremental borrowing rate available at commencement date in determining the present value of lease payments.
-The Company recognized an operating lease liability of \$11.0 million and a corresponding operating lease right-of-use asset of approximately \$11.0 million on the condensed consolidated balance sheet as of September 30, 2023.
+The letter of credit is secured by a deposit of \$0.5 million with the same bank and included in restricted cash on the Company's condensed consolidated balance sheet at March 31, 2024.
+The Company used its incremental borrowing rate available at commencement date in determining the present value of lease payments and recognized an operating lease liability of \$11.0 million and a corresponding operating lease right-of-use ("ROU") asset of approximately \$11.0 million on the condensed consolidated balance sheet during the year ended December 31, 2023.